 Follow this Guide to Prevent Squirrels from Nesting in your Home this Winter

 Squirrels are cute, fuzzy creatures that play in your yard, climb trees, travel along power lines and scurry around collecting nuts and berries.
-That’s great as long as a squirrel doesn’t decide to make a nest in your roof or attic.
+They’re great as long as a squirrel doesn’t decide to make a nest in your basement, roof or attic.

 Steps to Prevent & Repair Squirrel Damage